 3. Hiking and Biking.
 Western Pennsylvania is home to many fantastic trails most of them converted from old train tracks.
 One trail goes all the way to Washington, D.C.

 4. Horseback Riding.
 I grew up riding horses, so I never had to rent.
-But this is a link to supposedly the best rental facilities.
+But there are places to rent horses if you google it.
 I can tell you that Pennsylvania has probably the most beautiful trails of anywhere in the U.S. We used to start out in the morning, and not come home until sunset.
 And one of our goals, was to find a different way home - not just turn around.
 Thanks mom for letting us do that and not worrying too much (something I'm not sure I could do with my children).

 5. Visit Pittsburgh about an hour and a half south of Renfrew.
 Consistently voted as one of the top ten cities in the U.S. to live and most recently, named one of the "Best Places to Travel in 2017," by Harper's Bazaar, Pittsburgh has a lot to offer - too much to list here.
 So do some research and visit!